GradesK to 12

 Grades4 to 12

 In the ClassroomThis site is a must-have for use in pre-algebra, algebra, and high school math classrooms!
 Science teachers will also find many uses for this interactive math board.
 Use Graspable Math to demo equations and formulas with students in several different ways.
 Share a link with students to use on their personal devices or classroom computers and allow them time to explore and experiment with the different options.
 This site includes many features that may take time to learn and understand.
 Start slowly with simple problems and take advantage of the video tutorials to become familiar with the many different uses.
-Ask students to create explainer videos to share with peers using Binumi, reviewed here, with voice overs and templates.
+Ask students to create explainer videos to share with peers using Binumi, reviewed here.
 Save and share boards for students to view or for students who were not in class during lessons.
 Ask students to create and share demo boards that feature different methods for solving equations.

 Grades6 to 12